 Our courses offer varied access to Japanese culture and society by employing a multitude of scientific disciplinies such as sociology, cultural and sociological anthropology and modern culture studies (gender studies, post-colonial studies, diaspora studies as well as research into modern media and popular culture).

-Our team consists of four tenured professors and one DFG funded position.
+Our team consists of three tenured professors and one DFG funded position.
 This makes us one of the largest German-speaking Japanese studies department.

 Chair Modern Japanese Studies I

 The Chair of Modern Japanese Studies I is affiliated with The Women's & Gender Research Network NRW (North Rhine-Westphalia) and combines research and teaching in cultural studies and gender studies.
 Historical studies of culture, media and gender as well as contemporary issues in sexualities and popular culture provide innovative avenues to understanding Japan’s cultural, societal and socio-economic development and interdependencies as well as its role in Asia and the world.
 The following thematic clusters envelop the main foci in our research and teaching: 20th century print media, photography and the modernisation of vision; visual propaganda in World War II; (popular) culture and gender; global circulations: anime and manga; sexual minorities in Japan/Asia.

 Chair Modern Japanese Studies II

 The Chair of Modern Japanese Studies II interrogates in research and teaching topics in the fields of Japanese business and economics, economic sociology, and social policy.
 A particular focus lies on the Japanese employment and human resource management system, on Japanese and comparative social policies and their discourses, as well as on the social construction and business practises of traditional Japanese markets.
 While investigating these topics, the role and influence of demographic change, i.e. the decline and ageing of Japanese society, receives particular attention.
 Another area of interest is intercultural communication in Japanese business negotiations.